httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 Priority signals are a factor for server push scheduling.
-The concept of parameter value defaults applies slightly differently because there is no explicit client-signalled initial priority.
+The concept of parameter value defaults applies slightly differently because there is no explicit client-signaled initial priority.
 A server can apply priority signals provided in an origin response; see the merging guidance given in {{merging}}.
 In the absence of origin signals, applying default parameter values could be suboptimal.
 By whatever means a server decides to schedule a pushed response, it